vonchristian/coop_balance/README.md

+transform the cooperative industry eliminate much of the manual, time consuming effort currently required to keep disparate ledgers.
+Financial agreements are recorded and automatically managed without error, where anybody can transact seamlessly for any contractual purpose without friction.

+We believe markets will move towards models where parties collaborate to maintain accurate, shared records of these agreements.
+Duplications, reconcilations will be thigs of the past.
+We aspire to define a shared ledger fabric for cooperatives that relies on proven technologies.

 # Cooperative Management Platform

 This project integrates the services of a cooperative in a single platform so that managing is easier and more transaparent.